alia521/strawpoll-bot/README.md

-# straw poll bypass (automatic voting)
+# Strawpoll.me bypass (automatic voting)
-Script for automatically vote in the website "strawpoll.me"
+Script for automatically vote multiply times in the website "strawpoll.me".
+Easy to use.

-HOW TO USE:
+How to use it on Windows (for dummies):

+1. Download the program GIT if you don't have it. (https://en.wikipedia.org/wiki/Git, https://git-scm.com/downloads)
+2. Download node.js if you don't have it. (https://en.wikipedia.org/wiki/Node.js, https://nodejs.org/en/)
+3. Download the script

 First of all, you will need to install the program GIT ( https://git-scm.com/downloads ) Then, create a new folder and place the 2 script files there.